guysqr/cross-account-codepipeline-cdk/README.md

 ### Create a mirror repo in CodeCommit

-The `create-repo-<repo-name>` stack will allow you to create a CodeCommit repo and IAM user with minimal privileges that can be used to mirror your GitLab repo into CodeCommit.
+The `create-repo-<reponame>` stack will allow you to create a CodeCommit repo and IAM user with minimal privileges that can be used to mirror your GitLab repo into CodeCommit.

-Run this stack, swapping `<repo-name>` for the name of the CodeCommit repo you want to create.
+Run this stack, swapping `<reponame>` for the name of the CodeCommit repo you want to create.
 I suggest you use the original repo name with `-mirror` on the end as your CodeCommit repo name, but you can pass whatever name you like (so long as it's a combination of letters, numbers, periods, underscores, and dashes between 1 and 100 characters in length.

 The repo and pipeline stacks should be created in your DevOps/Shared Services account, so use a profile here that will deploy to that account.
 Also, you will want to create the repo in the same AWS region as your deployment pipeline.

 ```
-cdk deploy create-repo-<repo-name> \
+cdk deploy create-repo-<reponame> \
-    -c repo=<repo-name> \
+    -c repo=<reponame> \
     -c region=<region> \
     --profile <devops-account-profile>
 ```